 Information for Incoming Freshmen

 Welcome to St. Thomas and congratulations.
 You have chosen a fine school, rich in tradition.
 St. Thomas enrollment places us in Division 3 but we petition up to play in Division 2.
-We have been to the play-offs 28 times in our 36 year history.
-Last Year we had one player receive All-State recognition; One player received the James “Skip” Regan Memorial Sportsmanship Award; Six players receive Foster's Dream Team honors; and three seniors receive the New Hampshire Interscholastic Athletic Association (NHIAA) All Scholastic Awards for playing Varsity Soccer and maintaining at least a 3.25 grade point average.
-Our 2012 Team also received a 2013 NSCAA Team Academic Award, our fifth in eight years. (the only team in NH to do so) This strengthened the NHIAA point that being involved in athletics results in better performance as a student.
-This past season our team also earned a NSCAA Silver Award for Sportsmanship.
+We have been to the play-offs 29 times in our 38 year history.
+Last Year we had one player receive All-State recognition; Six seniors receive the New Hampshire Interscholastic Athletic Association (NHIAA) All Scholastic Awards for playing Varsity Soccer and maintaining at least a 3.25 grade point average.
+Our 2015 Team also received a 2016 NSCAA Team Academic Award, our sixth in Ten years. (the only team in NH to do so) This strengthened the NHIAA point that being involved in athletics results in better performance as a student.
+This past season our team also earned its third NSCAA Silver Award for Sportsmanship.